xapian/xapian-gsoc-proposal/proposal.rst

 week 6 : Work on OP_SYNONYM, OP_MAX

-week 7 : Work on : NEAR, PHRASE, and exactphrasepostlist.
+week 7 : Work on OP_WILDCARD, and OP_EDIT_DISTANCE

-week 8 : Work on OP_WILDCARD, and OP_EDIT_DISTANCE
+week 8 : Work on OP_VALUE_RANGE

 Second Evaluation

-week 9 : Work on OP_VALUE_RANGE

-week 10 : Work on OP_VALUE_GT, OP_VALUE_GE, OP_VALUE_LT, and OP_VALUE_LE
+week 9 : Work on OP_VALUE_GT, OP_VALUE_GE, OP_VALUE_LT, and OP_VALUE_LE

-week 11 , 12 : stretch goal : start a research on whether we can use a standard language datasets to calculate correlation between terms and use it to tweak the estimates.
+week 10, 11 , 12 : stretch goal : start a research on whether we can use a standard language datasets to calculate correlation between terms and use it to tweak the estimates.
 Initial idea, to start with only strong correlated terms, and see how much improvement would that make.

 I think,we would finish the main goal before the tenth week, and we would have more time for the stretch goal.
 I think we would't be able to finish this stretch goals